czerwonamaupa/Simulacra-and-Simulation/chapters/01-the-precession-of-simulacra.md

 power, of knowledge, of discourse puts an end to any localization of instances and poles.
-In the psychoanalytic interpretation itself, the "power" of the interpreter does not come from any outside instance but from the interpreted himself.
+In the psychoanalytic interpretation itself, the "power" of the interpreter does not come from any outside instance but from the interpreter himself.
 This changes everything, because one can always ask of the traditional holders of power where they get their power from.
 Who made you duke?
 The king.
 Who made you king?
 God.
 Only God no longer answers.
 But to